ftsrg-retelab/base/README.md

 |---------|---------|
 | git clone | It creates a local working copy of the repositors |

+> From here it is the original project description.
+# Project description

 ## Getting started

 * The application is implemented in Java.